portotype/portotype.com/ideas/readme.md

 Thesis
 - [Intercom for X](2023-01-24-Intercom-for-X-thesis.md): add 2 lines of code, and any functionality is a no-code/AI action away.
-- [AI as a build method](2023-03-14-AI-is-a-new-way-of-building.md): expose your runtime and users creations to AI.
+- [AI as a build method](2023-03-14-AI-is-a-new-way-of-building.md): in a AI world, open your business's language as code.
 - [Trouble ahead for SaaS](2017-12-03-trouble-ahead-for-saas.md): with more open-source and automation, you should pay less.
 - [CELFEEs](2022-02-14-CELFEEs.md): Towards a cloud-enabled, local-first, E2E encrypted internet.
 - [The 120Hz experience](2021-10-18-the-120Hz-experience.md): the best experience is local.